Azure/application-gateway-kubernetes-ingress/docs/tutorial.md

 4. Check the log of the ingress controller for deployment status.

-Now the `guestbook` application will be availble on both HTTP and HTTPS.
+Now the `guestbook` application will be available on both HTTP and HTTPS.

 ### With specified hostname

-You can also sepcify the hostname on the ingress in order to multiplex TLS configurations and services.
+You can also specify the hostname on the ingress in order to multiplex TLS configurations and services.
 By specifying hostname, the guestbook service will only be availble on the specified host.

 1. Define the following ingress.